-Cedar, the king of backyard privacy fencing, is known for its long-lasting good looks—tight grain, fewer knots, and a desirable red hue—and its promise never to warp or shrink.
-While cedar also naturally resists decay and insects, this wood is not as impervious to soil as treated wood and will likely rot after several years.
+Cedar, which is perhaps the most sought-after material for backyard privacy fencing, is known for its long-lasting good looks—tight grain, fewer knots, and a desirable red hue—and the fact that it’s unlikely to ever warp or shrink.
+While cedar naturally resists decay and insects, it is not as impervious to soil as treated wood is and will likely rot after several years.

 Vinyl fencing has been around for a few decades, but it’s still a relatively new kid on the block.
-Early vinyl fencing products had a tendency to yellow, sag, or become brittle after a couple of years, but today’s fence manufacturers are putting out durable fencing products in a variety of heights and styles.
+Early vinyl fencing products had a tendency to yellow, sag, or become brittle after a couple of years, but today’s fence manufacturers are putting out durable vinyl products in a variety of heights and styles.

-Redwood and Teak
+4. Redwood and Teak

 Maintenance Tip: Both redwood and teak require the application of a penetrating sealer or oil once or twice a year to maintain their original color.
 A light sanding prior to application will remove surface weathering.

-Pressure- and chemically-treated wood pickets or cedar-style planks are a popular pick for outdoor structures as a whole—gazezbos, decks, pergolas, and more—and assembled as a fence, they offer privacy at a wallet-friendly cost.
-While this more economical fencing option is a perfect choice for fence posts inserted in the ground (treated wood resists both insects and moisture), its fence pickets have a tendency to warp or twist as quickly as one month after installation.
+Pressure-treated and chemically treated wood pickets or cedar-style planks are popular picks for outdoor structures as a whole: gazezbos, decks, pergolas, and more.
+When assembled as a backyard fence, they provide privacy at a reasonable cost.
+Though this economical type of fencing option is a good choice for fence posts (treated wood resists both insects and moisture), pickets made of treated wood have a tendency to warp or twist, sometimes as soon as one month after installation.